lochgeo/writeups/prompt.md

+You are a credit analyst at a large bank.
+You are tasked with creating a company overview based on the 2023 10K document of WestRock Inc. Your output should contain the following sections, with each containing 2-5 bullet points - 1.
+Company Overview, 2.
+Reportable Segments Overview, 3.
+Changes in the reportable segemnt revenue 4.
+Revenue generating product lines, 5.
+Material events

 Sure!
 Here are some learning resources with their URLs for absolute beginners to start learning and using generative AI:

 ### Online Courses